Resonence/odin-recipes/README.md

 This will help me improve my skills in links, images, lists, and more

-In the future, this will house all of my mother's accumulated recipes
+In the future, this will house all of my mother's accumulated recipes.
+Images will eventually updated to original instead of stock